fingent-corp/gateway-opencart-mastercard-module/README.md

    - **Google Pay (Supported in Hosted Checkout Only)**<br/>
 With Google Pay, customers can quickly and easily pay on the hosted checkout page.
 To enable this option, ensure your Merchant Identification Number (MID) is configured for Google Pay.
 This makes payments smooth and hassle-free, allowing customers to complete transactions with just a few taps.

-   - **PayPal (Supported in Hosted Checkout Only)**<br/>
-With PayPal, customers can make payments quickly and effortlessly through the hosted checkout page.
-To use this option, ensure that your MID is set up for PayPal transactions.
-Once enabled, this feature provides a seamless and hassle-free payment experience, allowing customers to complete their purchases with just a few simple taps.

 **2. Checkout and Payment Integration -** This feature focuses on the method of collecting payment details from customers: